 Frequently Asked Questions

-“Service member” is defined as: An active duty member of the military, to include National Guard and reservists.
+“Service member” is defined as: An active duty member of the military (to include National Guard and reservists on active duty status).

-A: No. When the service member is receiving treatment at a hospital that has a Fisher House on site, and the house has space available, the Hotels for Heroes program is not an option.
-Hotels for Heroes supports the Fisher Houses by providing lodging to families when a house is at capacity.
+A: No. When the service member or veteran is receiving treatment at a hospital that has a Fisher House on site, and the house has space available, the Hotels for Heroes program is not an option.
+Hotels for Heroes supports the Fisher Houses by providing lodging to families when a house is full.
 The family is put on a waiting list by the House manager and hotel lodging is provided until a room at the House becomes available, at which time the family must move into the Fisher House.
-Choosing to remain at a hotel would be at the family’s expense.
+Choosing to remain at a hotel will be at the family’s expense.